WANGDI0212/masque/README.md

 ### Docker install

-The easiest way to use masque is the docker.
+The easiest way to use MASQUE is the docker.
 First, download the databases [here]( http://dl.pasteur.fr/fop/dzLDah1F/databases.zip), then unzip this dataset in a directory.
 Run docker as following:
 ```
 docker run -i -t -v /path/to/fastq-data:/mydata -v /path/to/databases:/usr/local/bin/databases/ aghozlane/masque
 ```
 Replace /path/to/fastq-data by a directory containing the reads and /path/to/databases by the directory containing the databases.
-Data are stored in /mydata. masque program is directly accessible.
+Data are stored in /mydata.
+MASQUE program is directly accessible.
 ```
 masque -i /mydata/ -o /mydata/result/
 ```